ajaystar8/ajaystar8.github.io/_pages/about.md

 - 🌟 April 2024: I will be joining as a Research Assistant in the Visual Intelligence Lab at Northeastern University

-- 🌟 February 2024: I will be joining as a Research Assistant in the D'Amore-McKim School of Business at Northeastern University
+- 🌟 February 2024: I will be joining as a Research Assistant at the D'Amore-McKim School of Business at Northeastern University

 - 🌟 September 2024: I will be joining Northeastern University for pursuing my Masters in Computer Science.